Utah Homeowners Insurance Guide

 Earthquake and Flood Insurance is Not Standard

-When you purchase a home insurance policy in Utah, you may be surprised that earthquake and flood insurance is not normally covered.
+When you purchase a policy in Utah, you may be surprised that earthquake and flood insurance is not normally covered.
 If you want to be insured against these hazards, you will have to insure for them separately.
-Not all insurance companies carry these policies any more.
-For flood insurance, you may have to go through the National Flood Insurance Program.
+Not all companies carry these policies any more.
+For flood coverage, you may have to go through the National Flood Insurance Program.
 Although Utah is not known as earthquake territory, a small earthquake happens in the state almost every day.
 If a large earthquake were to occur and your house was destroyed, the loss would be devastating.

-Your Credit Score Affects Your Insurance Cost
+Your Credit Score Affects Your Premiums

 Higher Deductibles May Lower Premiums